-Hi, I'm Patty!
-I am about 1 year old and weigh about 50 lbs.
-I’m a sweet pooch that really loves to play with other doggies and snuggle with my humans.
-I'm almost 100% housebroken.
-There have been a couple accidents around the house yet, but I’m learning.
-I am trained to go into my crate when my foster parents leave for work, but would much rather be out and about with my people.
-I enjoy following my foster parents and brother around just to know where they are and where they go.
+Hi, Patty here.
+I am an adorable 1 year old, weighing in at about 50 lbs, and have a sweet Mohawk to show off my wild side!
+I’m a sweet girl that really loves to play with other doggies and snuggle with my humans.
+I'm am housebroken.
+I am also trained to go into my crate when my foster parents leave for work, but would much rather be out and about with my foster brother playing tug-a-war, and laying on my foster parents lap as they watch TV.

 I really like playing with my foster brother, even though he is older and doesn’t always like my younger energy.
-We like to play chase, tug of war, or just hang out together.
+We like to chase each other around, play fetch, or just hang out together.
 I do entertain myself also with chew bones, toys and tennis balls.

-I love going for walks or going to the dog park to play.
-I listen well to directions like waiting when I reach street corners, and come when I am off at the park playing with all my friends.
-I love to play with other dogs of all sizes.
+I love going for walks or going to the dog park to play daily.
+When on my walks, I listen well to directions like waiting when I reach street corners.
+At the park, I love to play with other dogs of all sizes.
+I will chase them around, but I always like to come back to make sure my foster parents know I’m having fun.

 Adoption Fee: $400